PengBoXiangShang/SiamRPN_plus_plus_PyTorch/README.md

 </table>

 **2. SiamRPN Block**

-Based on our understanding of the original paper, we plot a architecture illustration to describe the *Siamese RPN* block as shown in following.
+Based on our understanding to the original paper, we plot a architecture illustration to describe the *Siamese RPN* block as shown in following.

 <div align=center><img src="https://github.com/PengBoXiangShang/SiamRPN_plus_plus_Pytorch/blob/master/illustration/RPN.png"/></div>